 The Company has participations that are not quoted in active markets.
-Under Solvency II, these are valued using an adjusted equity method where the value of the investment is determined as the Company's share of the subsidiary's net assets valued in accordance with the Solvency II valuation rules, and therefore notably any regulated insurance subsidiaries reflect the different valuation of technical provisions under Solvency II.
+Under Solvency II, these are valued using an adjusted equity method where the value of the investment is determined as the Company's share of the subsidiary's net assets valued in accordance with the Solvency II valuation rules.
+With the General Insurance sale completion at year end 2019, there are no technical provisions valuation differences under Solvency II for any of the participations.